springernature/shunter/docs/developer-guide.md

 We use [GitHub issues](https://github.com/nature/shunter/issues) to log bugs and feature requests.
 This is a great place to look if you're interested in working on Shunter.

 If you're going to pick up a piece of work, check the comments to make sure nobody else has started on it.
 If you're going to do it, say so in the issue comments.

 We use labels extensively to categorise issues, so you should be able to find something that suits your mood.
+We also label [issues that might be a good starting-point](https://github.com/nature/shunter/labels/good-starter-issue) for new developers to the project.

 If you're logging a new bug or feature request, please be as descriptive as possible.
 Include steps to reproduce and a reduced test case if applicable.